yiisoft/yii2-debug/docs/guide/topics-creating-your-own-panels.md

 - Shows the number of views rendered in the toolbar
 - Allows you to check the view names in the debugger

-The assumption is that you're using the basic application template.
+The assumption is that you're using the basic project template.

 First we need to implement the `Panel` class in `panels/ViewsPanel.php`: